kalekdev/uni/semester-1/nus-1/notes.typ

 ) <fig-three-phase-star>
 The coils are often connected to a common reference point using the same returning Neutral wire, which saves half of the wire needed if each coil was connected to its load separately.

-Furthermore, if they each have the same load, the total current returning on the Neutral wire is 0 (unless something broke) meaning we can completely remove it and save even more wire (and potential power losses considering how power grid wires are):
+Furthermore, if they each have the same load, the total current returning on the Neutral wire is 0 (unless something broke) meaning we can completely remove it and save even more wire (and potential power losses considering how long power grid wires are):
 $
   i_1 + i_2 + i_3 &= (v_1 + v_2 + v_3) / R= hat(i)[sin(omega t) + sin(omega t - (2pi)/3) + sin(omega t - (4pi)/3)]\
   &= 0